agSidharth/encyst_samples/README.md

 * --show to see the image of each naturally verified images.
 * --arch_path,--model_path,--attack_model_path,--watermark_path are understood, default values will work most of the time, watermark path will change when different vae is used.
 * --img_size to change the size of image to deal with deafault is 64.
+* --attack_mod_path is also necessary now since there are so many attack models right now.

 ## Note for the user.
 * If you are changing the vae used for example we are currently using new vae by default, then in encyst_samples.py you have to give the path of the watermark accordingly in command line arguments.